sameermankotia/sameermankotia/README.md

 > *"Code is poetry written in logic, and I'm here to compose symphonies"*

 I'm a **Ph.D.
-Computer Science student** at the University of Idaho, passionate about pushing the boundaries of technology and creating innovative solutions that bridge theory with real-world impact with development.
+Computer Science Candidate** at the University of Idaho, passionate about pushing the boundaries of technology and creating innovative solutions that bridge theory with real-world impact with development.

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif" />